If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 Whichever route you choose, it’s important that you and your team agree upon one singular goal and start doing everything in your power to accomplish that.
 Before long, you’ll have five-star reviews online and people all around town talking about your customer service, which will only mean good things for your business.

-Equip your employees with the best communications technology
+8. Equip your service team with the best communications technology

 If your small business relies on a more traditional customer service setup, then it’s imperative that your team is well-equipped with the best software and communication tools.